kmcallister/azurescens/README.md

 Try **moving the mouse** within the window to get different behaviors.

-azurescens is tested on Linux, but will quite likely work on other platforms.
+azurescens has been tested on Linux, macOS Sierra (10.12), and Windows 10.
+It may work on other platforms too.
+You will need OpenGL 3.2 or later, although this is somewhat negotiable if you change the version headers on the shaders.
-You will need OpenGL 3.2 or later.
-OpenGL ES might work.
 Bottom line, try it and report back with your findings!

 ## The algorithm